 The OSPI Contracts Administrator or an employee delegated by the Contracts Administrator will review valid complaints and respond to the submitter in writing.
 OSPI will consider all complaints but is not required to adopt a complaint, in part or in full.
 OSPI's response to the complaint is final and not subject to administrative appeal.
-The response, and any changes to the RFQ, will be posted as an amendment to WEBS prior to the proposal due date.
+The response, and any changes to the RFQ, will be posted to WEBS prior to the proposal due date.
 Any complaint addressed during the complaint process cannot be raised during the protest process.

-B.5.
+B.6.
 SUBMISSION OF PROPOSALS

-Consultants shall submit proposals as an attachment to an email to the RFQ Coordinator noted in Section B.1.
-Proposals must arrive by 3:00 p.m.
-PT in on June 20, 2023.
-The RFQ number must be noted in the email subject line.
+This solicitation will remain open until further notice.
+However, to be considered for a contract beginning August 1, 2023, candidates are encouraged to submit proposals prior to 3:00 p.m.
+Pacific Standard Time on Friday, May 26, 2023.
+Consultants shall submit proposals as an attachment to an email to the RFQ Coordinator listed above in Section B.1.
+(Please note RFQ No. 2023-17 in the email subject line.)
 Attachments to the email shall be Microsoft Word format or in Portable Document Format (PDF).
 Zipped files may be received by OSPI and can be used for submission of proposals.
 OSPI does not assume responsibility for any problems with the electronic delivery of materials.

-Proposals not received by the deadline will not be reviewed.
-Late proposals will not be accepted and will be automatically disqualified from further consideration.
 Proposals must respond to the procurement requirements.
 Do not respond by referring to material presented elsewhere.
 The proposal must be complete and must stand on its own merits.